Oklahoma Highway Patrol: Training Section

 The Training Section is a specialized unit of the Highway Patrol.
 Training Section, or Troop T, is responsible for overseeing all entry-level and continuing education of all Patrol personnel.
 The Training Section is divided into four detachments: Technical Skills, Academy Development, Defensive Tactics, and Legal Research.
 The Training Section is located at the Department of Public Safety's headquarters at the Robert R. Lester Training Center.
 The training center houses classrooms, a dormitory, cafeteria facilities, a computer lab, and a physical fitness center.

 The primary function of the Training Section is to plan, organize, and conduct the Oklahoma Highway Patrol Academy for entry-level Patrol Cadets.
-Academy sessions, which are held as authorized by the Oklahoma Legislature, are 20 weeks long, with Cadets residing at the Academy during the session.
+Academy sessions, which are held as authorized by the Oklahoma Legislature, are 24 weeks long, with Cadets residing at the Academy during the session.
 Daily activities include physical training and classroom instruction.
 The Academy typically graduates between 50 and 60 Cadets each session.
 The section also coordinates all continued educational; and training requirements for troopers.

 The Training Section is under the command of a troop commander, who has the rank of captain with the highway patrol.
 The troop commander also serves as the academy director for the Highway Patrol Academy.

 Commercial Vehicle Section

 The Commercial Vehicle Enforcement Section is a special law enforcement unit within the highway patrol.
 It is the duty of the Commercial Vehicle Enforcement Section, or Troop S, to enforce all rules and regulation pertaining to the safe operation of commercial vehicles on the roads and highways of the state.
 The Oklahoma Legislature established the section on May 31, 1949.

 The Commercial Vehicle Enforcement Section performs roadside inspections of commercial vehicles through the operation of local weigh stations to ensure compliance with size and weight requirements and to detect and deter criminal activity.
 The section also has the responsibility to enforce the laws of the state regulating the transportation of hazardous substances.

 Troop S is composed of 67 law enforcement personnel, with 63 troopers and four ranked officers.
 Unlike the field troops of the highway patrol, has jurisdiction statewide as opposed to a specific geographic area.
-The troop is under the direction of a troop commander, who has the rank of captain with the highway patrol.
+The troop is under the direction of a troop commander, who has the rank of major with the highway patrol.
 The commander is assisted in managing the troop with the aid of three supervisors, who each have the rank of OHP lieutenant.